Updated Jan 28, 2026

 Adalo Plan Monthly Cost Key Features

-Free $0 Single web app, 50-200 records, Adalo branding
+Free $0 Single web app, limited records, Adalo branding

-Professional $52-65 API integrations, advanced features
+Professional $52-65/month API integrations, advanced features, no data caps

-Team $160-200 Collaboration tools, team management
+Team $160-200/month Collaboration tools, team management

-Business $200+ Enterprise features, higher limits
+Business $200+/month Enterprise features, priority support

 Additional costs remain minimal with Adalo.
 Users need Apple ($99/year) and Google ($25 one-time) developer accounts for app store publishing, but these are industry-standard requirements.
 The platform includes hosting, database storage, and bandwidth in the base pricing, eliminating surprise infrastructure costs.